CICE-Consortium/CICE/doc/source/intro/quickstart.rst

 more information about how to port and :ref:`scripts` for more information about how to use the cice.setup script.

+Please cite any use of the CICE code.
+More information can be found at :ref:`citing`.

 ~~~~~~~~~~~~
 More Details
 ~~~~~~~~~~~~